 - 3 Roma tomatoes, gently rubbed under cold running water, diced

-- 1 Jalapeno pepper (optional), scrubbed dwith clean vegetable brush under running water, minced
+- 1 jalapeno pepper (optional), scrubbed with clean vegetable brush under running water, diced*

 - 4 garlic cloves, minced

 - ½ cup fresh cilantro or parsley, gently rubbed under cold running water, chopped